5th August 2020

 The Warm Home Discount: everything you need to know

-The Warm Home Discount scheme helps people who need it most cover their high winter bills.
-Customers who qualify receive £140 credit towards their energy bills sometime between October 2019 and March 2020.
-For more info on what the scheme is and how it works, Ofgem and gov.uk have handy guides.
+The Warm Home Discount (WHD) scheme helps people who need it most cover their high winter bills.
+Customers who qualify receive £140 credit towards their energy bills sometime between October 2020 and March 2021.

 What does it mean to be entitled to the discount as part of the "Core" group?